 The American Indian Early Childhood Education (AIECE) Program, California Department of Education, is a state-funded program designed to develop and test educational models that increase competence in reading, language arts, mathematics, and self-esteem for American Indian children in pre-kindergarten through grade four.
 Funds are designated for schools with at least 10 percent American Indian students, and they are allocated through a competitive process for three-year cycles.

 California School-Age Families Education (Cal-SAFE) - CalEdFacts

 This content is part of the California Department of Education's information and media guide about education in the state of California.
 For similar information on other topics, visit the full CalEdFacts.

 The Cal-SAFE program provides services to improve academic achievement and parenting skills of expectant and parenting students, and child development services for their children.

 Child Care Facilities Revolving Fund

-The purpose of this program is to provide funding for the acquisition of relocatable buildings for CDD contractors.
+The purpose of this program is to provide funding for the acquisition of relocatable buildings for Early Education and Support Division contractors.